danzhik/algorithms_config_gui/README.md

 Builds the app for production to the `build` folder using webpack bundle.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The files are not minified nor uglified in order to make debugging possible on dev server. <br />
+The files are not minified and not uglified in order to make debugging possible on dev server. <br />